 The movie meanders with the family to a farmhouse (which they acquire through dubious means), then into the deserted town to get supplies amidst the creatures prowling, eventually being at odds with an ominous priest (Billy MacLellan, who looks like a grown Peter Dinklage) and his cult of nutters who want Abby for procreation purposes.

-When his family is being attacked in the drainpipe, Tucci does an ingenious thing – he runs an industrial shredder on the back of a tractor – and the creatures fly into it and come out as mulch on the other end.
-A thing that makes noise, that the creatures are drawn to, which kills them.
-Isn’t that–?
-Isn’t that a good way to get rid of them all?
+When the creatures are attacking his family in a drainpipe, Tucci does an ingenious thing – he runs an industrial shredder nearby – and the creatures fly into it and come out as mulch on the other end.
+A thing that makes noise, that the creatures are drawn to, which kills them… Isn’t that a good way to get rid of them all?
 Why did he even stop the shredder?
 Ran out of petrol?
-So no humans – even ones on farms – thought to run a whole bunch of shredders?
+So no humans – even those on farms – thought to run a whole bunch of shredders?
 Problem solved.
 Earlier, Tucci set a car on fire – a roaring fire – which simultaneously attracted and killed the creatures as well.
 Let’s face it, there are more things in this world that make noise and cause death than there aren’t, so basically anything that makes a giant noise could also be a deathstroke to those creatures.
 Ignore.
 Onward…

 It also occurs to me that if these creatures are blind and don’t have some form of sonar, how do they not crash into everything that doesn’t make a sound, like buildings, lampposts, trees?
 And how do they land on different levels, like in a forest where every single branch is at varying heights?
 How do they fly into that pharmacy and land on TOP of the shelves?
 They’re blind.
 How do they know the shelves are that height?
 Okay, so let’s say they have sonar – then they could “see” the movement of prey.
 So the story can’t have both things – telling us they’re blind AND being able to fly anywhere precisely.